Update: October 2018

 Sulawesi sprawls in the centre of the amazing Indonesian archipelago.
 It is one of their main islands with attractions to please adventure and nature lovers alike.
 There are so many amazing things to do in Sulawesi!
-The coastline boasts pristine beaches with crystal waters to match, whilst the contrast of lush mountain and jungle are every hikers dream.
+The coastline boasts pristine beaches with crystal waters to match, whilst the contrast of lush mountain and jungle are every hiker’s dream.
 Animals lovers fear not there is something here for you too with the calm and friendly Crested Black Macaque living in the north of Sulawesi.

 At the end of April, I was invited by the Indonesia tourism to embark on 7 day trip around Sulawesi and Ambon.
 Below is a wrap of some of my favourite things to do in Sulawesi featuring Manado, Bunaken Island, Palu & Makassar.

 Related: “Our Ultimate Bali Travel Guide“